Nepal has returned to normal after the recent protests. Book your trek with confidence.

 Some of the ways trekkers can prevent altitude sickness during Gokyo Ri Trek are:

-The Gokyo Lake Trek is a moderate-grade venture that requires good physical and mental preparation.
+The Gokyo Ri Trek is a moderate-grade venture that requires good physical and mental preparation.
 It is relatively less challenging than the EBC Trek.
 Anyone in good health and fitness can participate.
 However, the trek has its challenges.
 During the trek, you must ascend and descend on varied terrains.
 The trails do not have technical sections, but there are several steep and narrow sections.
 Similarly, trekkers must also conquer steep stone staircases to get up to the Gokyo Ri.
 The average trekking hours per day is 4 to 6 hours.

 Long hours of trekking on rough and rugged terrains are physically as well as mentally demanding.
 Climbing to the high altitude adds to further challenges.
 As you climb to higher altitude regions, the lower oxygen level and increased metabolism can cause over-exertion.
 It also exposes trekkers to the risk of altitude sickness.
 Similarly, the weather also becomes unpredictable in higher areas.
 It can cause unforeseen challenges during the trek.